- Explore + View

 Open your students up to the experience of studying objects first hand.
 Instructors may select works from the Harn’s extensive permanent collection for use by individuals and small groups in the museum’s object study rooms.
 This opportunity is open to all disciplines and allows for the direct examination of art to encourage understanding of diverse cultures, historical periods and materials.
 Browse our eMuseum database on the collections area of the Harn website to view a partial listing of objects.

 Funds from the Dr. Madelyn M. Lockhart Endowment for Focus Exhibitions support creative collaboration between UF faculty and the Harn.
 We work with faculty to develop small art exhibitions emphasizing research and teaching interests of the faculty member.

 The Harn Museum of Art offers a number of resources, including access to the Bishop Study Center, a library offering books, magazines, newspapers, videos and additional references for use in the facility.
 Instructors are also invited to register for the Harn Museum Educator Resources Program, which allows the short-term loan of videos, literature and curriculum support materials free of charge.

 We are eager to connect with faculty in all disciplines--whether in Art History; English; History; Languages; Literatures and Cultures; Medicine; Pharmacy; Physics; Psychology, Veterinary Medicine; or any area--to support their teaching and research.
-Contact Education Curator of Academic Programs Eric Segal at 352.392.9826 x2115 or email@example.com to brainstorm how the Harn can help support your teaching and research.
+Contact Education Curator of Academic Programs Eric Segal at 352.294.7063 or firstname.lastname@example.org to brainstorm how the Harn can help support your teaching and research.

 At the conclusion of our visit I found the students excited to take today’s lessons and apply them to their own works.
 As an instructor, I know that today’s visit supports my teaching in a meaningful way and am certain the visit will be a highlight of the semester.